Key Role of Powdered Sugar in the Food & Pharmaceutical Industries

 Sugar’s utility in the food and pharma industry goes beyond its obvious function of lending the sweet taste.
 And because it is such a crucial ingredient, sugar grinding is an equally critical operation.
 Of course, the explosive nature of sugar powder presents another challenge.

-Since 1989, Cybernetik Technologies has served the Food, Pharma, Chemical, and Manufacturing industries through its automation solutions.
+Since 1989, Cybernetik has served the Food, Pharma, Chemical, and Manufacturing industries through its automation solutions.
 Among our offerings is an ATEX- and cGMP-compliant Sugar Grinding Plant that handles the grinding, sifting, storage, and packaging operations at up to 2000 kg/hr and 40 µm particle size.

 Baker Bettie.
 “The Function of Sugar in Baking.”